cortoproject/driver-ui-vr/README.md

 bake driver-ui-vr
 ```

 You can now start any project that serves up the corto UI.
-If you want to create a project from scratch, do:
+If you want to create a project from scratch, read the next section.

+## Create a project that serves 3D data
+First, to create a project that instantiates the UI, run these commands:
 ```
 corto create MyUiServer
 mkdir MyUiServer/config